-6 Register of Complaints
+7 Register of Complaints

-The school will maintain a register of all formal complaints received and note whether each one was resolved at the end of Stage 2 or whether the proceed to a Stage 3 panel hearing.
-This register will record any action taken by the school or Multi Academy Company as a result of the complaint, regardless of whether the complaint is upheld or not.
+The St John Paul II Multi Academy will maintain a register of all formal complaints received and note whether each one was resolved at the end of Stage 2 or whether the proceed to a Stage 3 panel hearing.
+This register will record any action taken by the school or Multi-Academy Company as a result of the complaint, regardless of whether the complaint is upheld or not.